-It’s estimated that approximately 4 million residents in New York use the subway system every day.
-Of these passengers, hundreds will be injured or killed on New York’s subway system every year.
-What makes this reality particularly unsettling is the fact that almost all of these injuries and deaths could be prevented if the proper safety and maintenance measures are taken.
+It’s estimated that approximately 4 million residents in New York use the subway system every day, 350,000 use the Long Island Railroad, and 300,000 use MetroNorth.
+Of these passengers, hundreds will be injured or killed on New York’s subway/light rail systems each year.
+What makes this reality particularly unsettling is the fact that almost all of these injuries and deaths can be prevented if the proper safety and maintenance measures are taken.

-Our New York City personal injury attorneys have been working in the legal field for more than seven decades collectively, and as such, we know that many subway accidents are cause for legal action.
-Subway operators and the companies that they work for are professionally obligated to ensure that their passengers are transported safely.
+Our New York City personal injury attorneys have been working in the legal field for more than seven decades, collectively.
+In fact, some of our attorneys teach other attorneys how to sue the NYCTA, MetroNorth, and LIRR.
+As such, we know that many subway/train accidents are cause for legal action.
+Subway/train operators and the companies they work for are professionally obligated to ensure that their passengers are transported safely.
 When they fail to live up to this duty, thus causing an accident, legal action needs to be taken.

 There are thousands of reported injuries or deaths on NY subways/trains each year.
 That means that accidents occur on a near-daily basis.
 Though the number of people that board subways and other NY public transit is high, the number of incidents is far too many.

 There were nearly 900 incidents in 2018 in which someone was reported on the tracks or getting too close to the tracks while on the platform.
 There are several reasons why people get on or too close to the tracks, and very few of them have to do with suicide attempts.
 Most are not the fault of the person who was struck.